acmattos/bankslip/README.md

 ### Architecture

 The application was built on top of Spring Boot Framework.
-As a REST API application, a WEB module was the right choice to accomodate `@RestController`s and all HTTP features through an embedded Tomcat Container.
+Designed as a REST API application, a WEB module was the best choice to accomodate
+`@RestController`s and all HTTP features through an embedded Tomcat Container.

 The database chosen to persist `BankSlip API` data was `MongoDB`: a perfect choice to accomodate Bank Slip Documents that comes back and forth as JSON